Webinar Highlights: The Changing Role of a Digital Learning Professional

 At Sky, Kevin was engrossed in clear-cut projects like the six-month-long Skyglass.
 Transitioning to LinkedIn, he stepped into the tech sector, quickly adapting to its language and operations.

-Now as an Instructional Designer at LinkedIn, Kevin collaborates with a team to decode and fulfill the learning needs identified by Strategic Learning Partners across various business departments.
+Now as an Instructional Designer at LinkedIn, Kevin collaborates with a team to decode and fulfil the learning needs identified by Strategic Learning Partners across various business departments.
 His tasks oscillate between creating e-learning modules, designing virtual instructor-led classes, and determining the best content delivery medium.
 Whether it’s transforming a project into an e-learning course or deciding it’s more suitable as a PDF, Kevin employs his expertise to ensure solutions align with business objectives.
 This role isn’t just about design; it’s about strategic problem-solving and effective content delivery.

 Mandy’s Day in the Life: Tech Instructional Design